collectivenectar/soundslip0/README.md

 would normally require a private node, I'm starting out by building on mintgardens API, to familiarize myself with the requirements and get up to speed quickly.

+Everything else is currently undecided, with only a higher likelihood towards the following
+dependencies:

+React
+tanstack query
+zustand
+IPFS
+libp2p

 If you have any suggestions feel free to reach out!